Published on: 2 February 2014 | Last updated: 3 January 2020

 There are three campsites in, or near, Firenze:

-Michelangelo is the most centrally-located with some beautiful views of Firenze and close to the Piazza Buonarotti from with a grandstand view over the city.
+The Camping in Town Firenze is the most centrally-located with some beautiful views of Firenze and close to the Piazza Buonarotti from with a grandstand view over the city.
 It can be a bit noisy on the side nearest the road.
-The Panoramico offers views over the city that truly justify the name, but at the end of a long day you may not relish the climb of the hill from central Firenze. the Internazionale is a fair way out from the city near the motorway.
+The Panoramico offers views over the city that truly justify the name, but at the end of a long day, you may not relish the climb of the hill from central Firenze. the Internazionale is a fair way out from the city near the motorway.
 If you did opt to stay here your best bet might be to head for Impruneta and then pick up the Via Chiantigiana further on.

 Transport and services